mihai-max/website/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the LGPL-2.1 license.

 ## Contact

 For any questions or suggestions, please contact [tckp@duck.com](mailto:tckp@duck.com).

----

-Feel free to update any sections with specific details relevant to your project, such as the demo link, customization options, and contact information.